This article is about my experience of running the Running Transition or Possibility Session on my mother when she had pancreatic cancer.

 This session gives the recipient total choice as to whether they choose to stay or choose to transition.
 Either way, it is their choice.
 And this choice isn't always cognitive.

-I first ran these two process on my Mother when she was diagnosed with pancreatic cancer in 2012.
+I first ran these two processes on my Mother when she was diagnosed with pancreatic cancer in 2012.
 At the time, I was living in California, and she was living in Michigan, so I ran the processes on her by distance (remotely).
 About four months later, she was scheduled for a Whipple Procedure, a common, yet complex surgery for someone who has pancreatic cancer.

 I had the awareness that she was ready to go and might choose to pass on the table during her surgery.
 I really wanted to get my hands on her and work on her in person before her surgery.
 So, with her permission, I booked a flight and arrived in Michigan the night before her surgery.

 Regardless of who I am working on, I am always the space of allowance when doing this session.
 I am so grateful for having the ability to be that gift with no point of view.
-It has given me so much more peace and ease when it comes to loosing a loved one.
+It has given me so much more peace and ease when it comes to losing a loved one.
 I was amazed that it I was able to be the space of allowance for my mom, but I realized it was an honoring of her.

 I ran this session on her while running her Bars.
-It was so cool, my step-dad got into bed with her and laid beside her and held her hand while I worked on my mom.
+It was so cool, my step-dad got into bed with her and lay beside her and held her hand while I worked on my mom.

 Early the next morning my step-dad Joel and I took my mother to the hospital.
 The surgeon spoke to the three of us before my mother's surgery.
 He was reminding my mom that she would be in the hospital for two to three weeks or more before going into an intermediate care facility for six to eight weeks, before she'd be allowed to return home.
 He proceeded to remind her that she would have to learn how to eat again.